 - Vintage Photo Remix 🎆✂️ — Print out images from the internet, and make them weird with LEDs!
 (Examples: A cat with light-up LED eyes; a flower with LED petals)

 - Lit Wearables ⚡️🧤 — Enhance your clothes, jewelry, or other wearables with LEDs and copper tape!
 (Examples: Decorate your shoes with LEDs; make a light-up bracelet)

 - 3D Sculptures 👩🎨🏮 — Explore paper folding and creating in three dimensions by making light-up paper sculptures!
 (Examples: Build a light box sculpture; Make shadow-box art)

-Below you'll find the full list of materials for our PLIX Paper Circuits Kit so you can make your own!
-All of our PLIX facilitation kits include supplies to get started, example project ideas, and facilitation tips for librarians.
+On our PLIX Activity Repository, you'll find the full list of materials for the Scratch+micro:bit kit, so you can make your own!
+All of our PLIX kits include supplies to get started, example project ideas, and facilitation tips for librarians.